jcapde/Twitter-DS/MERCE/README.md

 # "La Mercè" dataset

-This dataset contains tweet_ids for all tweets geo-located in the city of Barcelona during its local festivities ("tweets.csv") in 2014 and 2015.
-Moreover, we provide the subset of tweets which are labeled according to the event they refer ("labeled_events.csv").
+This dataset contains tweet_ids for all tweets geo-located in the city of Barcelona during its local festivities in 2014 and 2015 (“2014/tweets.txt 2015/tweets.txt”).
+We also provide the subset of tweets that are labeled with the corresponding event (“2014/labeled_events.csv”, “2015/labeled_events.csv”).

 ## Citation